The Invisible Man’s Revenge (1944)

 Bluebeard is a story that’s been made multiple times within the genre, the earliest version, titled Barbe-bleue, is from 1901 (and, for a short from such an early period of cinematic history, it’s not that bad).
 Maybe that’s part of the issue – this movie, at 70 minutes, just feels too drawn out, and while some of the film is perfectly solid, after having seen it multiple times, it’s continually let me down.

 If you see this for any reason, let it be for Carradine, who is fantastic, especially toward the end of the film.
-His character’s sanity toppling toward the end as he recounts the origins of his crimes was pretty spectacular, in a Povery Row type of way.
+His character’s sanity toppling toward the end as he recounts the origins of his crimes was pretty spectacular, in a Poverty Row type of way.

 This said, ultimately, Bluebeard isn’t one of those 40’s movies I’d go out of my way to recommend.
 It might be okay for a single viewing, but I don’t think multiple viewings will do much for you, no matter how fun Carradine is here.
 By no means a god-awful film, I do feel it’s below average, and pretty much always have.